-UNIVERSITY SINGERS
+MU104 UNIVERSITY SINGERS

-This is a non-auditioned mixed chorus with no previous experience required.
+This is an auditioned mixed chorus with previous experience required.
 The goal is the preparation and performance of a wide variety of choral literature.
 Vocal technique, sight reading, and music theory appropriate to choral music are taught.
-May be repeated for credit.
+Prerequisite: audition.
+This course may be repeated for credit.